Loading...

 Opt for Whole Grains

-If you're serving your sea bass with a side of carbohydrates, choose whole grains like quinoa or barley instead of refined grains.
+If you're serving sea bass with grains, choose whole grains like quinoa or barley, which are gentler on blood sugar levels compared to refined grains.

-Engaging in light physical activity, such as a short walk after eating, can help your body use glucose more efficiently.
+Engage in regular physical activity, such as a walk after meals, to help your body use glucose more effectively and prevent spikes.

 healthspan-mbl